whyleee/RDB/README.md

 - Windows 10, macOS or Linux
 - [Docker](https://www.docker.com/community-edition#/download) ([Docker Compose](https://github.com/docker/compose/releases) is installed separately on Linux)

+> Docker requires virtualization to be enabled in the BIOS.
+Steps are vendor specific, but typically the BIOS option is called `Virtualization Technology` and located in `Advanced CPU Configuration` section.

 Use `run` command from the solution root directory to build and start the app.
 Use `run --production` to run in production mode.